PolVilniusTech/public.incident.reporting.timeline.md/timeline/Estonia.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* If Bank Employees does not ask for any passwords, then does it should be different for other e-Services?
+* If Bank Employees does not ask for any passwords, then does it's different for other e-Service?
 Your password must be secure and known only by You.
 Use Your password(s) only in the official place(s) of the e-Service.
 * Does anyone are giving mutual trust for such Service?
 Let say, at least HTML link from the trusted Government Subject and other trusted third party.
 * Does the Security of such Service is going thru the audit process?
 If yes, then who doing this audit?
 Does the Auditor could be trusted?
-* If there is legal need for several people to access the some content, then each of person should use their own passwords.
+* If there is legal need for several people to access the some content, then each of person use their own passwords.
 * If You think that Your password are known, then You need to change it, but if there are Weaknesses in the Authentication mechanismus, then changing the password at best would help for the time depending how secure are used hash functions.
 * Does hash rotation, when Security depend by not one, but several different strong hash functions, would improve the Security?
 If database would be leaked, then it would cost a lot more of computation power to reverse engineer different hash functions.
 * Does Services implement additional password security measures like pepper and salts?
 Pepper rotation depending by some status would help to improve the password security a lot.